im-ray/assignments/README.md

 # assignments

-# Segwise: CSV Upload and Data Filtering Application
+# Segwise: CSV Upload and Data Filtering Application for Game Data Analytics

 ## Overview
-Segwise is a Flask-based application designed for uploading CSV files and filtering data interactively or via API calls.
-This guide provides step-by-step instructions to set up and run the application.
+Segwise is a Flask-based application designed to upload and process CSV files containing game data.
+It offers an API and an interactive UI for filtering and querying the data based on various parameters such as developers, game genres, and more.

 ---

+## Directory Structure
+segwise/
+├── app/
+├── run.py
+├── config.py
+└── flask_req.txt

 ## Getting Started